nerdinthenord/SimpleJobBot/README.md

 # Simple Job Bot

+## About this project

+This is not a showcase of perfect programming or advanced engineering.

+Simple Job Bot was vibe coded as a personal project to explore

+* basic architecture and splitting things into small services
+* running everything locally in Docker
+* keeping data on your own machine and thinking about security first
+* using a local AI model with simple guard rails and clear prompts

+The goal is to keep it small, local, and easy to understand.
+It is an example of how to wire tools together, not a polished product or a production grade template.

+##What it does
 Simple Job Bot is a local job application helper that runs fully inside Docker and uses an Ollama model to write job specific material for you.

 It generates